 Archery, Australian rules football, Eton and Rugby fives, ice hockey, chess, kickboxing, korfball, lacrosse, lightweight rowing, mountain biking, pistol shooting, polo, rackets, association croquet, clay pigeon shooting, riding, rifle shooting (small-bore and full-bore), table tennis, volleyball, windsurfing, yachting

 Origins of the colour blue

-In the 2011 Easter edition of The Hawk (see here, on second page) a brief report was published entitled Rejoice!
+In the 2011 Easter edition of The Hawk, on the second page, a brief report was published entitled Rejoice!
 You might have been awarded a Pink!
-That article was a considerably abbreviated version of a paper researched and published jointly by Frank Grenfell (Trinity, 1962-65), former River Master of Eton College, and Dr John Marks (Girton, 1947-50) former Honorary Treasurer of CUBC, a Director of The Hawks’ Company Ltd, and a Trustee of The Hawks’ Trust.
+That article was a considerably abbreviated version of a paper researched and published jointly by Frank Grenfell (Trinity, 1962-65), former River Master of Eton College, and Dr John Marks (Girton, CUBC, CUCC, CUHC, 1947-50) former Honorary Treasurer of CUBC, a Director of The Hawks’ Company Ltd, and a Trustee of The Hawks’ Trust.